neuromodulation/py_neuromodulation/docs/source/usage.rst

 Projection
 ~~~~~~~~~~

-**projection_cortex** and **projection_subcortex** allows feature projection of individual channels to a common subcortical or cortical grid, defined by *grid_cortex.tsv* and *subgrid_cortex.tsv* files.
+**projection_cortex** and **projection_subcortex** allow for feature projection of individual channels to a common subcortical
+or cortical grid, defined by the *grid_cortex.tsv* and *subgrid_cortex.tsv* files.
+Example *.tsv* files can be found in the shipped py_neuromodulation package.
 For both projections a *max_dist_mm* parameter needs to be specified, in which data is linearly interpolated, weighted by their inverse grid point distance.
+For further motivation see the example notebook :ref:`/auto_examples/plot_example_gridPointProjection.rst`.

 .. code-block:: json